escapin/ElectionManager/README.md

 The web interface contains the following options to manage elections:

 **Create Election** allows to create customized elections.
-Elements such as title, description, starting/ending time, question, and candidates can be set.
+Elements such as title, description, starting/ending time, question, and list of choices can be set.
 Moreover, two more options can be selected:

 * _Publish list of voters_: This option shows the e-mail addresses of the voters who have voted in this election (but not what they have voted